Antony-Thornton/MS2---Memory-Game/README.md

 # The Veggie Guy Memory Game
 # Introduction
 Welcome to my second project.
-This project is designed to create a fun memory game that compliments the veggie guy brand.
-This will use languages such as HTML, CSS and JavaScript.
+This project is designed to create a fun memory game that compliments "The Veggie Guy" brand.
+This site will use languages such as HTML, CSS and JavaScript.

 A live website can be found <a href="" target="_blank">here</a>.